mastodon-sc/mastodon-documentation/docs/partA/scripting_mastodon.md

 Feature computation finished.
 ```

-Not the features values are available.
+Now the features values are available.
 You get them with a table view, or directly in a text table using the `echo()` method.
 ```python
 # To display 2 tables with the first 10 spots and links: